Small and medium sized business are the backbone of a productive economy. Employment zones guide and direct businesses to establish, grow and adapt.

 - greater business output potential – increase in mandated permitted land uses results in greater access to potential sites and opportunity for diverse businesses to co-locate with associated productivity gains.

-- read the employment zones implementation submissions report (PDF, 273 KB)
+- Employment zones implementation submissions report (PDF, 273 KB)

-- read the land use zones SEPP table per LEP (PDF, 100 KB)
+- Land use zones SEPP Local Environmental Plan table (PDF, 104 KB)